 ~ Gustave Flaubert

-If you’d like to experience the best of Jamaica, you’re at the right place.
-Purchase my book ‘SIGHTSEE JAMAICA’ on Amazon which has a checklist of all the places in Jamaica worth visiting by parish, and MORE!
-It’s available in both paperback and eBook.
+Check out my Jamaican travel guide which has a checklist of all the places in Jamaica worth visiting by parish, and MORE!
+It’s available in both paperback and eBook on Amazon.
 Also, explore my blog for ideas or choose one of my favourite places to get started.
 If you’d like to work with me, let’s talk here.
 Walk good! 🇯🇲

 Nice!